What is a Scale Length?

 The physics is fairly easy to grasp.
 If two guitars of different scale lengths (i.e. Fender and Gibson guitars) are strung with equal gauge strings and tuned to normal concert pitch, the shorter scale Gibson will have less tension, resulting in a “looser” feel.

-You can prove this to yourself by capoing any guitar at the first fret (effectively shorting the scale length) and then retuning down to concert pitch.
+You can quickly demonstrate this to yourself by capoing any guitar at the first fret (effectively shorting the scale length) and then tuning down to concert pitch.
 The strings will now be under less tension, making them easier to bend and vibrato.
-You may also notice that the instrument now has more “buzzing” and “fret rattle” when played, because of the increased vibrating amplitude of the looser strings.
+You may also notice that the instrument now has more “buzzing” and “fret rattle” when played, because of the increased vibrating amplitude of the looser strings, though the lower tension might also necessitate balancing adjustments such as loosening the truss rod.

 The math is that for a given pitch and ‘unit weight’ (this is the weight of the string in pounds per inch), string tension changes with the square of the vibrating length.
 The unit weight, and hence the tension, can be adjusted by changing the material used for the string or, on wound strings, changing the ratio of core to winding.
 Consequently ‘heavier” strings can produce “lighter” tension, if they are made for this!